NikolaTerran/sd_project02/README.md

 1. WordAPI: [Link to Documentation](https://rapidapi.com/wordsapi/api/wordsapi)

-...This API allows use to obtain words for us to use as the words that our character collects in the game.
+   This API allows use to obtain words for us to use as the words that our character collects in the game.

-...DIRECTIONS: OBTAIN THY API KEY FROM THE LINK ABOVE AND THEN COPY IT INTO A FILE CALLED "rapidapikey" IN THE STATIC DIRECTORY
+   DIRECTIONS: OBTAIN THY API KEY FROM THE LINK ABOVE AND THEN COPY IT INTO A FILE CALLED "rapidapikey" IN THE STATIC DIRECTORY.